 d) Modes and features

-There are a number of modes available on the DSLRs which include action, night, portrait, landscape mode, etc. Apart from that most of the entry-level cameras also have great modes which include auto, Panorama view, etc. You can also check that before buying a DSLR lens.
+There are a number of modes available on the DSLRs which include action, night, portrait, landscape mode, etc. Apart from that most of the entry-level cameras also have great modes which include auto, Panorama view, etc. You can also check that before buying a Dslr camera lens.

 Yes, of course, manual modes are also available but if you are a newbie and just don’t know much about the camera settings then an auto mode is quite effective for you.